Multiverse (DC Comics): Dark Nights and Doomsday Clock

-It is revealed in Doomsday Clock that the New 52 was created by Doctor Manhattan as he experimented with reality, manipulating events to prevent many Golden Age heroes from gaining their powers and continually moving Superman to different points in the timeline, resulting in superheroes emerging later in history.
+It is revealed in Death Metal that the New 52 was created by Perpetua, discovered by Doctor Manhattan in Doomsday Clock as he experimented with timelines, manipulating events to prevent many Golden Age heroes from gaining their powers and continually moving Superman to different points in the timeline, resulting in superheroes emerging later in history.
 After a confrontation with Superman, Manhattan attempts to erase his tampering and restore the Pre-Flashpoint and Pre-Crisis multiverses, as well as elements he had previously removed from the history of Earth-0 such as the Justice Society of America and Legion of Superheroes.
 It is later revealed that he failed, only managing to destabilise the timestream further as it attempted to accommodate events from previous versions of reality.

-Meanwhile, Dark Nights: Metal, written by Scott Snyder, introduced the concept of the Dark Multiverse, a multiverse below the main DC Multiverse of nightmare worlds created from heroes' deepest fears.
-A being named Barbatos launches an attack from the Dark Multiverse on reality, spearheaded by a force of villainous versions of Batman lead by The Batman Who Laughs.
-The invasion is defeated, but the Source Wall at the boundary of the Multiverse is cracked and the Batman Who Laughs manages to escape into the main DC Universe.
+Meanwhile, Dark Nights: Metal, written by Scott Snyder, introduced the concept of the Dark Multiverse, a multiverse below the main DC Multiverse.
+A being named Barbatos launches an attack from the Dark Multiverse on reality, spearheaded by a force of villainous versions of Batman led by The Batman Who Laughs.
+The invasion is defeated, but the Source Wall is cracked and the Batman Who Laughs manages to escape into the main DC Universe.
 The story is continued in Justice League.

 In Snyder's run on Justice League, the crack in the Source Wall allows the Totality, a small meteorite bearing immense power, to enter the Multiverse from the Source beyond.
 Lex Luthor retrieves the Totality and eventually frees Perpetua, the creator of the Multiverse.
 Despite the heroes' best efforts they are ultimately defeated.
 At the end of Justice League #39, the defeated League are saved from destruction by the Quintessence, who grant them the power necessary to fight Perpetua.
 The team run into a portal for the final battle, but this conflict is not shown and from there Justice League follows the team on other adventures, written by new writers.
 In the special event comic Year of the Villain: Hell Arisen, the Batman Who Laughs joins with Perpetua.
 The resolution to the Perpetua story arc was advertised in Justice League #39 as "The Encore", which would eventually be published as Dark Nights: Death Metal.